 These ‘simulations’ produce an unrealistic understanding of the life experience of disability for a number of reasons: the nondisabled person does not have the alternate skill sets developed by [disabled people], and thus overestimates the loss of function which disability presents, and is furthermore likely to think of able-normative solutions rather than solutions more attuned to a [disabled person’s] life experience

 Disability simulation is discredited; lived experience is nontransferable.
 “Don’t start by building a new table; start by coming to the table”

 “Under this new rhetoric of colour-blindness, equality means treating all individuals the same, regardless of differences they brought with them due to the effects of past discrimination or even discrimination in other venues”

-New Jim Code Algorithmic decision systems based on historical data sets reinforce white seupremacy and discrimination even as they are positioned by their designers as “fair”
+New Jim Code: Algorithmic decision systems based on historical data sets reinforce white supremacy and discrimination even as they are positioned by their designers as “fair”

 Racial hierarchies can only be dismantled by actively antiracist systems design, not by pretending they don’t exist.